OfficeDev/generator-office/readme.md

 [![Downloads](http://img.shields.io/npm/dm/generator-office.svg)](https://npmjs.org/package/generator-office)
 [![TravisCI Build Status](https://travis-ci.org/OfficeDev/generator-office.svg)](https://travis-ci.org/OfficeDev/generator-office)

-[Yeoman](http://yeoman.io) generator for creating [Microsoft Office Add-in](https://dev.office.com/docs/add-ins/overview/office-add-ins) projects using any text editor.
+[Yeoman](http://yeoman.io) generator for creating [Microsoft Office Add-in](https://docs.microsoft.com/en-us/office/dev/add-ins/) projects using any text editor.
 Microsoft includes fantastic & [rich development tools for creating Office related projects using Visual Studio 2013](http://aka.ms/OfficeDevToolsForVS2013) or [tools for Visual Studio 2015](http://aka.ms/OfficeDevToolsForVS2015).
 This generator is for those developers who:

 - use an editor other than Visual Studio
 - are interested in using a technology other than plain HTML, CSS & JavaScript

-> If you are building an Angular or React add-in and would like to learn more about using Yo Office specifically for those frameworks, see [Build an Add-in with React](https://dev.office.com/docs/add-ins/excel/excel-add-ins-get-started-react) or [Build an Add-in with Angular](https://dev.office.com/docs/add-ins/excel/excel-add-ins-get-started-angular).
+> If you are building an Angular or React add-in and would like to learn more about using Yo Office specifically for those frameworks, see [Build an Add-in with React](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-get-started-react) or [Build an Add-in with Angular](https://docs.microsoft.com/en-us/office/dev/add-ins/excel/excel-add-ins-get-started-angular).

-Like other Yeoman generators, this simply creates the scaffolding of files for your Office project.
+Like other Yeoman generators, this simply creates the scaffolding of files for your Office Add-in project.
 It allows you to create add-ins for:

 - Excel
 - OneNote